oslabs-beta/tkyo-drift/tkyo-drift/README.md

 TODO: Explain limitations of the depth counter and why its only a partial solution.

 TODO: We are currently using a Xenova and Hugging Face transformers library split, with xenova in JS (one offs) and HF in PY (batched calls w/ CUDA).
 We need to explain why we are doing this.
-As a side note, Xenova IS huggingface, but not maintained by hugging face, its just the JS version of HF's python library maintained by Xenova
+As a side note, Xenova IS huggingFace, but not maintained by hugging face, its just the JS version of HF's python library maintained by Xenova

 TODO: We need to mention that the rolling file will expand infinity, and should be deleted occasionally.

+TODO: We need to remove references to First N vs Last N in training/rolling.
+Wait a minute... if there is no training data, do we still want to use the rolling files?
+If yes, do we need to set an upper limit on the first 10k in rolling to represent the training data?
+That functionality is not in this code at the moment.

+TODO: We should probably mention that pythonTrainingEmb.py is a functional duplicate/stripped down version of tkyodrift because it does all the same things but in batches?

+TODO: Add a warning about training batch embedding times, and how slow it is without a graphics card.

+TODO: We should add some advice that running tkyoDriftSetTraining.py should be done in a dev environment, and then the data should be moved into the production data folder.

 # AI Temporal Knowledge Yield Output Drift Tracker (TKYO Drift)